 - difference between the current maximum and minimum.

-- difference between the previous closing price and current maximum.
+- difference between the previous closing price and the current maximum.

-- difference between the previous closing price and current minimum.
+- difference between the previous closing price and the current minimum.

 True Range = Max(High-Low; High — Close; Close-Low)